cosmic-research-ml-edu/cosmic.research.intro.ml/README.md

 # Homeworks and deadlines

-## Late Submission Discounts:
-- Within the 1st week after the deadline: each score is multiplied by 0.75
-- 2nd+ weeks: each score is multiplied by 0.50
-- Late submissions are not allowed in HW#3 and HW#5
-- Submission rules for HW#3: [link](https://github.com/cosmic-research-ml-edu/cosmic.research.intro.ml/tree/master/homeworks/hw03)

 | #   | Name | Date Published | Deadline |  Link |
 | --- | ---- | -------------- | -------- | -- |
 | 1  | HW#1  Intro to numpy and pandas| 2020-09-25 | 2020-10-11 23:00:00 +03:00 | [repo](https://github.com/cosmic-research-ml-edu/cosmic.research.intro.ml/tree/master/homeworks/hw01)|